Banani-Rath/azure-devops-server-docs-pr/docs/server/tfs-is-now-azure-devops-server.md

 ms.date: 11/19/2018
 ---

-# "Team Foundation Server" is now called "Azure DevOps Server"
+# Team Foundation Server (TFS) is now Azure DevOps Server

 On November 19, 2018, Microsoft released the first release candidate (RC) of Azure DevOps Server 2019. **Azure DevOps Server** is the new name for the on-premises DevOps server product previously called Team Foundation Server.
+For more information about this change, see [Introducing Azure DevOps Server](https://azure.microsoft.com/en-us/blog/introducing-azure-devops-server-2019-rc1/).

 This new release brings many of the newest features from the cloud-hosted [Azure DevOps Services](/azure/devops) (formerly [Visual Studio Team Services](/azure/devops/user-guide/what-happened-vsts)) into the on-premises server product.